Joshuarox100/VRC-Inventory-Inventor/README.md

 ## Troubleshooting
 **My Inventory isn't syncing correctly to people joining late.**
 >Your Refresh Rate may be too fast for the network to handle.
 Try reapplying your Preset using a slower time.
+Also make sure that your Toggles are set to Auto Sync instead of Manual Sync.

 **VRChat has started crashing when switching away from an Avatar that has an Inventory on it!**
 >This was due to an odd bug with v1.0.0 that I hadn't noticed during development.
 To fix it, make sure you are using version v1.0.1 or higher and reapply your preset.